helderlopes/MRC_creator/README.md

 Note that the second line creates a ramp from 40% ftp to 70% ftp during the 5 min step time.

+You can also add descriptions to the step, just like the second line.

 The other steps have just one FTP Target.

+## Samples

+The folder "samples" contain some workout samples.
+Their file name describes the workout type.

+The "warmup.txt" also has descriptions in some steps.

 ## Output Files Description and Documentation